edumserrano/dotnet-sdk-extensions/docs/polly/circuit-breaker-checker-policy.md

 The idea came after reading [Reducing thrown exceptions when the circuit is broken](https://github.com/App-vNext/Polly/wiki/Circuit-Breaker#reducing-thrown-exceptions-when-the-circuit-is-broken).

+## Requirements

+You will have to add the [DotNet-Sdk-Extensions](https://www.nuget.org/packages/DotNet-Sdk-Extensions) nuget to your project.

 ## How to use

 ### Simple example